zyonet/coding-notes/gitbook.rst

 unzip the downloaded package, you should have ``gitbook/images/favicon.ico`` and ``gitbook/images/apple-touch-icon-precomposed-152.png``.
-Copy ``gitbook`` dir to your gitbook project root dir, in example above, you should copy it to the directory of ``FirstBook``.
+Copy ``gitbook`` dir to your gitbook project root dir, in our example above, you should copy it to the directory of ``FirstBook``.

 Remove social sharing